The Madoura studio in Vallauris

 Victor Brauner, Plat oiseau, 28 avril 1953, terre blanche, décor engobé, 32,5 cm, Collection Musée Magnelli, musée de la céramique, Vallauris.

-[À traduire] (fig. 6) Victor Brauner, Plat oiseau, 28 avril 1953, terre blanche, décor engobé, 32,5 cm, Collection Musée Magnelli, musée de la céramique, Vallauris © ADAGP
+(fig. 4) Victor Brauner, Plat oiseau, April 28, 1953, white clay, engobe decoration, 32.5 cm, Musée Magnelli Collection, musée de la céramique, Vallauris © Adagp, Paris, 2024.

 In this historic ceramic production site, clay was transformed into unique works imbued with their creators’ genius in an atmosphere fostering creativity.
 Art and craftsmanship met, giving rise to many ceramics by artists who have contributed to its posterity.
-Today, the Madoura studio, which has been preserved, belongs to the Sophia Antipolis urban community36 and is called a "place of art, history and creation".
-Currently closed for renovations, the exhibition space features a collection of ceramics by Picasso and Suzanne Ramié.37
+Today, the Madoura studio, which has been preserved, belongs to the Sophia Antipolis urban community37 and is called a "place of art, history and creation".
+Currently closed for renovations, the exhibition space features a collection of ceramics by Picasso and Suzanne Ramié.38